 - Historic or Antique vehicles

-- New vehicles for the first 24 months and qualified hybrids for the first 36 months after titling and registration
+- New vehicles and qualified hybrids for the first 36 months after titling and registration

 - Fire apparatus owned or leased by the State of Maryland, a county, municipality, volunteer fire department or rescue squad

 - Ambulances currently exempted will remain exempt

 - Vehicles registered to senior citizens over 70 or vehicles registered with hard metal disable tags and who drive 5,000 miles per year or less (if co-owned, both owners must qualify for the waiver) can apply for a waiver for the balance of the two year cycle.
 Mileage must be recertified every two years to continue to received the waiver

 - Vehicles registered as a Class N street rod vehicle